This article has been updated for 2019.

 This means that they help our bodies by getting rid of dangerous environmental toxins and toxins that have accumulated over time.

-This lowers the amount of toxins that our liver has to take on, helping to keep it healthy.
+This lowers the number of toxins that our liver has to take on, helping to keep it healthy.

 Any fruits that contain high levels of vitamin C are fantastic because they can help to flush environmental toxins from the body.